Norway: Culture

 The Norwegian farm culture continues to play a role in contemporary Norwegian culture.
 In the 19th century, it inspired a strong romantic nationalistic movement, which is still visible in the Norwegian language and media.
-Norwegian culture blossomed with nationalist efforts to achieve an independent identity in the areas of literature, art and music.
+Norwegian culture expanded with nationalist efforts to achieve an independent identity in the areas of literature, art and music.
 This continues today in the performing arts and as a result of government support for exhibitions, cultural projects and artwork.